lchalabi/dating/README.md

 ## Summary
 This project is a small API backend written in Java, intended to represent a simplified version of the Hinge backend.
 The design is a simple controller, service, and repository structure where the repository connects to a Postgres DB.
 Both the backend and the database run in docker containers.
 The application consists of 8 REST endpoints to allow a user to interact with other users on the platform.
 Basic functionality includes creating a user, allowing a user to view other users that liked them, and allowing a user to edit their profile.
 Further functionality allows a user to receive recommendations on who to like, view their matches (users that reciprocally liked the current user), block other users, unblock other users, and dislike other users.

+The database is preloaded with some user and user relationship data that can be inspected by connecting to the datastore (details at the end of readme).

 ## Endpoints detailed
 ### Get all users
 **GET http://localhost:8080/dating/all**
 Returns all users on the system (mostly implemented for testing purposes).
-User's are stored in the database table called "users".
+Users are stored in the database table called "users".

 ### Create user
 **POST http://localhost:8080/dating/create**